Mobile devices are not always designed with security in mind and, as a result, are not as secure as most computers.

 - Install an anti-virus/security program (if available) and configure automatic updates if possible.
 Like computers, mobile devices have operating systems with weaknesses that attackers may exploit.

 - Use an encryption solution to keep portable data secure in transit and at rest.
-WPA2 is encrypted.
-3G encryption has been cracked.
-Use an SSL (https) connection where available.
+Refer to the Encryption page for the latest recommendations.

 - Never leave your mobile device unattended.